 Your earnings, if any, are free from federal income tax when used for qualified expenses.
 In the meantime, your contributions are reinvested automatically so your account can grow more than a taxable account over the same period.

 Funds can be used at any accredited university, college or vocational school nationwide — and many abroad.
 Basically any institution with a student aid program qualifies.
 Plus, KESPT can be used to pay for tuition, certain room and board costs, computers and related technology expenses as well as fees, books, supplies, and other equipment.
+In addition, up to $10,000 annually can be used toward K-12 school tuition per student from all 529 Plans.

 Qualify for In-State Tuition Rates: If your account beneficiary moves to another state, he or she may still qualify for Kentucky in-state tuition rates.
 As long as there was a net contribution amount of $2,400 in the account at the end of a continuous 8-year period during which the beneficiary lived in Kentucky, in-state tuition rates would apply (with possible restrictions).
 See the Disclosure Booklet (PDF) for additional information.
 Student Aid Eligibility: KESPT accounts are not included when determining Kentucky need-based aid for a beneficiary.
 Other school or federal financial aid programs may consider KESPT assets in determining financial aid so be sure to contact the institution for details.
+In addition, up to $10,000 annually can be used toward K-12 school tuition per student from all 529 Plans.

 Many parents worry that a 529 Savings Account can adversely affect eligibility for financial aid.
 So long as the parent is the account owner, funds are typically treated as belonging to the parent, not the child, minimizing the impact on financial aid.*